15 Jun Our Top 5 Productivity Tips

-- Don’t make the common mistake of letting other peoples tasks define your day.
-It’s easily done, you check your phone in the morning, see that Shelly from accounts has sent you an email, and poof, the first half of your day is now devoted to doing what she’s requested.
+1. Don’t make the common mistake of letting other people’s tasks define your day.
+It’s easily done, you check your phone in the morning, see that Shelley from accounts has sent you an email, and poof, the first half of your day is now devoted to doing what she’s requested.
 Set your own goals.
-Once you’ve planned out the tasks you want to get done that day and set a schedule to complete them by, then you can use extra time to help others.
+Once you’ve planned out the tasks you want to get done that day and set a schedule to complete them by, then you can use any extra time to help others.

-- Realise what is your most important work.
-The ‘Law of the Vital Few’ suggests that it is the most important 20% of tasks that has the biggest affect on your end result.
-The less important 80% of tasks doesn’t warrant as much time and energy.
+2. Realise what is your most important work.
+The ‘Law of the Vital Few’ suggests that it is the most important 20% of tasks that has the biggest effect on your end result.
+The less important 80% of tasks don’t warrant as much time and energy.
 Figure out which tasks really matter to your end goal, and dedicate attention to these tasks.
-Don’t waste time on tasks that, at the end of the day, don’t much affect your end goal.
+Don’t waste time on tasks that, at the end of the day, don’t impact your end goal.

-- Do your most daunting tasks at the start of the day.
-Realistically, as the day goes on and you get tired, you’re going to become less likely to do that task that you’ve been dreading.
-Get the hardest part of your work schedule out of the way at the start of your day.
-It can only get easier from there!
+4. Do your most daunting tasks at the start of the day.
+As the day goes on and you get tired, you are less likely to do the tasks that you’ve been dreading.
+Get the hardest part of your work schedule out of the way at the start of your day and it can only get easier from there!

-- Don’t try to multi-task.
-Allow yourself to get into ‘the zone’ whilst working on a task.
+5. Don’t try to multi-task.
+True multi-tasking is a fallacy and whenever you switch tasks there is a time cost incurred.
+It takes your brain time to adjust to the new task so concentrate on one thing at a time and do it well before moving onto the next job.
 It’s easy to become side-tracked and panic about all the jobs on your to-do list, but doing one task at a time is always best.
-By doing this, you can give each task your full commitment and 100% energy, rather than half-hearting two jobs at once.
+By doing this, you can give each task your full commitment and 100% energy, rather than half-heartedly doing two jobs at once.